- Download our Moving to Qatar Guide (PDF)

 + PRO: It is easy to take out health insurance

 Most expats have health insurance provided by their employer.
-If this is not the case, residents can apply for a Hamad Card, which entitles them to subsidised healthcare at the Hamad Medical Corporation.
+If this is not the case, residents can apply for a Hamad health card, which entitles them to subsidised healthcare at the Hamad Medical Corporation.